corigan01/QuantumOS/README.md

 2.  **Building and Running:** `cargo run` is all you need to get up and running in QEMU!
 For more configuration options, check `cargo run -- --help`.
 3.  **Exporting:** Once built, `meta` can be used to generate a `qcow2` disk image using `cargo run -- build-disk`.

 **Disclaimer:** Building a custom OS can be tricky!
-Check (build instructions)[/BUILD.md] first.
+Check [build instructions](/BUILD.md) first.
 Feedback via GitHub Issues is welcome!

 ## Help Cultivate AloeVera (Contributing) 🤝💧